 During the beginning of the selection of the project objectives, it was determined that there were too many objectives to be achieved during a short period of time.
-The objective to "ensure a safe storage space area" of the replacement parts was discarded since the initial weeks of the study due to the time factor.
-It was rapidly noted that it was going to take longer (i.e., approximately 6 months) than the period enclosed for this course.
-In addition, objectives were consolidated as the determination of the inventory optimization impact on the organization was able to be addressed from the inventory management perspective using previous work from multiple proactive maintenance efforts and studies [2, 3, 5].
+The objective to "ensure a safe storage space area" was discarded due to the time factor.
+It was rapidly noted that it was going to take longer than the period enclosed for this course.
+In addition, objectives were consolidated as the determination of the inventory optimization impact on the organization was able to be addressed from the inventory management perspective using previous work from multiple proactive maintenance efforts and studies.

-However, forecasting the consumption of the inventory was confirmed to be challenging to implement due to the lumpy and intermittent random demand of replacement parts used for the equipment maintenance efforts.
-Furthermore, the proper tracking of costs and documentation accompanying parts received was noted to be showing promising results due to the implementation and transition into a new digital inventory management program during the period studied eliminating the need of handwritten reports prone to human errors.
-Finally, even though the increase of safety stock levels by bulk ordering and proactive maintenance mindset shows an increase in maintenance costs of the equipment, it was noted that it lowered the stock shortages and consequently increased the equipment's up time for the operation and customer satisfaction levels.
-This also lowered overall costs of the operation as the equipment was in optimum condition and ensured an increase in the efficiency of the organization's resources.
-Primarily, this was found to be important during the Covid-19 supply chain and logistic problems encountered during the past years resulting in stock shortages.
+Forecasting the consumption of the inventory was confirmed to be challenging to implement due to the lumpy and intermittent random demand.
+Furthermore, the proper tracking of costs and documentation accompanying parts received was noted to be showing promising results.
+Finally, even though the increase of safety stock levels by bulk ordering and proactive maintenance shows an increase in maintenance costs of the equipment, it was noted that it lowered stock shortages and consequently increased the equipment's up time for the operation.
+This also lowered overall costs of the operation as the equipment was in optimum condition and ensured an increased efficiency of the organization's resources.
+Primarily, during the Covid-19 supply chain and logistic problems encountered during the past years.